Your Shopping Bag is Currently Empty

 Signs and symptoms of dry skin range from mild to severe and can vary depending on age, coexisting medical conditions and environmental factors, but likely include one or more of the following symptoms:

 Anyone can develop dry skin.
-While the cause is most often environmental, genetics and certain diseases can also play a significant role.
-Causes of dry skin can include one more of the following:
+While the cause is most often environmental or genetics, certain diseases can also play a significant role.
+Causes of dry skin can include one or more of the following:

-Winter is a peak time for dry skin due to low humidity in the air and from central heating systems, but air conditioning can also cause dry skin because it removes much of the moisture from the air.
+“Drier air draws moisture right out of the skin.”
+Says Dr. Mitchell.
+Winter is a peak time for dry skin due to low humidity in the air and from central heating systems, “which can also dry out the mucous membranes in your eyes, nose, lips and mouth,” Dr. Mitchell warns.

-Showering or bathing for long periods in hot water can strip the skin barrier of precious lipids.
+Showering or bathing for long periods with hot water can strip the skin barrier of precious lipids.
 Frequent swimming in heavily chlorinated pools can have the same effect.

 Harsh soaps and detergents can also wreak havoc on skin.
 Normal skin has a balance of moisture and oils and is slightly acidic at a pH of ~5.0.
 Soaps tend to be much more alkaline with a pH of ~10.0.
 Synthetic detergents are a better choice with a pH closer to healthy skin.